ChnMasterOG/tp78_v2/README-EN.md

         1. Add Game Mode(Improving keyboard performance at the cost of sacrificing some features).

         2. Change function(RF bootloader jumping) Fn+M to Fn+ESC.

+- V2.0.13

+        1. Optimized low-power mode.
+Now, bluetooth will not disconnect if the OLED is turned off.

+        2. Add configurations "idle_cnt" and "lp_cnt".